 Recommended Albums: “Big Swing Face” – Buddy Rich Big Band, “Swingin’ New Big Band” – Buddy Rich Big Band

 That concludes our picks for the top 100 drummers of all time!
+It’s an evolving list and, of course, very subjective.
 Hopefully you saw some of your favorites on our list and also discovered some new drummers to check out as well.
 Do you agree with our selections?
 Were you surprised by any them?
 Who else would you have included?

 * FREE VIDEO SERIES *

 The Fastest Way To Get Faster is a 10-Day routine that will help you rapidly improve your speed around the kit.
 You will need to practice hard, stick with it, and push yourself.